 Vice Provost and Dean of Research

-Current Role at StanfordIn my role as Social and Behavioral IRB Manager, I coordinate the IRB review process for all Human Subjects Research that is conducted anywhere in the University outside of the School of Medicine.
-I serve as the liaison between researchers and the IRB, and I am the primary IRB contact for researchers planning to conduct Human Subjects Research at Stanford.
+Current Role at StanfordIn my role as Senior Social and Behavioral IRB Manager, I lead a team that coordinates the IRB review process for all Human Subjects Research that is conducted anywhere in the University outside of the School of Medicine.
+Our team acts as the liaison between researchers and the IRB, and we are the primary IRB contact for researchers planning to conduct Human Subjects Research at Stanford.

-I also give regular presentations to various groups on campus about the role of the IRB and Human Subjects Research ethics more generally.
-Please contact me if you are interested in inviting me to give a presentation to your class or other group.
+We also give regular presentations to various groups on campus about the role of the IRB and Human Subjects Research ethics more generally.
+Please contact us if you are interested in inviting us to give a presentation to your class or other group.

 Michele Barry, MD, FACP